HumanCellAtlas/ingest-integration-tests/README.md

 # Ingest Integration Tests
-Integration tests for ingest and upload only to be run in the development environment
+Integration tests for ingest and upload run in non-production environments.